 Continuous Integration & Delivery

-Using DevOps practice and the associated tools, developers can automate the entire release process from code building, testing, to code deployment.
-The developers can check-in their code changes into a central repository, and the service associated with continuous integration automatically creates a build file after each code revision before subjecting it to an optional unit test that identifies errors.
+Using DevOps practice and the associated tools, developers can automate the entire release process from code building, and testing, to code deployment.
+The developers can check their code changes in a central repository, and the service associated with continuous integration automatically creates a build file after each code revision before subjecting it to an optional unit test that identifies errors.
 The continuous delivery helps in deploying the build file automatically in the staging environment and requires manual intervention for deploying in live production.
 DevOps eliminates most of the manual intervention that is often required during production deployment.

 A Centralised Storage